 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-According to preliminary information, last August the Imacec rose 0.5% over the same month a year before (Table 1).
-The deseasonalized series decreased 0.7% with respect to the previous month and rose 1.3% in twelve months.
-August 2025 came with one less working day than August 2024.
+According to preliminary information, last September the Imacec grew 3.2% compared with the same month the year before (Table 1).
+The deseasonalized series rose 0.5% with respect to the previous month, and 2.5% in twelve months.
+This year, the month came with two more working days than September 2024.

-The Imacec result was explained by growth in services and trade, though partially offset by lower mining production (Figure 1).
-Meanwhile, the decline in the seasonally adjusted Imacec was determined by services and mining (Figure 2).
+The Imacec result was mainly explained by growth in services and trade, which was partly offset by lower mining production (Figure 1).
+In turn, the increase in the deseasonalized Imacec was determined by mining and services (Figure 2).

 Imacec analysis by activity